InfoSecInnovations/project-fantastic/README.md

 The CSS is built using [Stylus](https://stylus-lang.com/).
 You can run the build by going to the `front/css` directory and running `npm run css`.
 The main files are in the `output` directory: each `.styl` file from this directory will be built to a corresponding `.css` file on the server.

 **PLEASE NOTE: a lot of the documentation is out of date because the project is still changing a lot, we're trying to keep this README relevant, but there's no guarantee regarding the other docs until the project is a bit more stable.**

+## Known issues

+- https://github.com/webpack/webpack/issues/12006 prevents the client from building in 'development' mode, so please stick with 'production' until this has been fixed (yes, this is annoying for debugging purposes).

 Please contact [Mick](https://github.com/besimorhino) or [Sebastian](https://github.com/sebovzeoueb) if you need more information about the project.